restcristian/frontend-exercise/README.md

 The application contains the following features:

-- A NodeJS Backend with designated endpoints.
+- A NodeJS Back-End with designated endpoints.
-- A FrontEnd built in React.
+- A Front-End built in React.
 - State Management using Redux.
 - A Custom Grid System built on React reusable components.
 - SCSS as a pre-processor for styling and animations, while using CSS-Modules.
 - JSON Web Token to protect endpoints from outside the application's scope as well as for authentication.
 - Client-side form validation on the Login Page.
+- Filter Favorite Recipes.
 - A Custom-made Rate Component.
 - A couple of unit tests.
 - Deployed on Heroku.